 - Caring for household pets

-Compensation for an Executive Housekeeper is usually based on two factors: the amount of experience you bring to the position and the duties and hours included in your job description.
+Compensation for an Executive Housekeeper is usually based on two factors: the amount of experience the candidate brings to the position and the duties and hours included in the Executive Housekeeper’s job description.

 Full-time Executive Housekeepers typically earn between $62,000 and $72,000 plus benefits.
 Part-time Executive Housekeeper typically earn between $30 and $35 per hour.

 Some families choose to provide benefits for Executive Housekeepers, which may include:

 - Medical insurance

 “We have been so happy with all of our employees to-date.
 Sharon just keeps working out better and better!
 She is a force of nature.” —Lauren

 “Hiring an Executive Housekeeper is a highly personal decision.
 We help clients assess their unique needs and develop a profile of the ideal candidate.
 In our screening we take into account a candidate’s experience and personality to find the right fit.” —Nancy McIlvaine, Town + Country Resources

 Which positions are similar to an Executive Housekeeper?